 - and more!

-Mother Goose Time has several Facebook groups for the family child care, homeschool, center directors and preschool communities.
+Experience Curriculum has several Facebook groups for the family child care, homeschool, center directors and preschool communities.
 It’s the place to find help, share your ideas or ask questions.

 Laminate displays and heavily used materials.

 Laminating display pieces and heavily used materials extend the life of paper or card stock materials and make them nicer for the kids to use.
 And you won’t get upset about card games being torn or completely crumpled.